 If you want to combine a safari with beautiful desert landscapes go to… Namibia or South Africa

 Namibia’s Etosha National Park is set on a giant salt pan, which dries out completely in the winter months, giving the park a spectacular and unique desert quality.

 You can look forward to seeing animals such as giraffes traverse the horizon with nothing else in the landscape other than white salt crust.
 You’ll need to drive south out of Etosha’s gates to reach the epic desert scenery of the Namib-Naukluft National Park, where some of the world’s highest sand dunes ripple in a vast sea.

 Namibian Desert landscape

-In northern South Africa, the Kgalagadi Transfrontier Park is a cross-border semi-desert wilderness with red sand dunes, huge horizons and spectacular sunsets – as well as a host of animals, from the famous Kalahari black-maned lions and cheetah to gemsbok and hyena.
+In northern South Africa, the Kgalagadi Transfrontier Park is a cross-border semi-desert wilderness.
+The landscape features red sand dunes, huge horizons and spectacular sunsets – as well as a host of animals.
+While on safari here, expect to see the famous Kalahari black-maned lions and cheetah, along with gemsbok and hyena.

 If you want to do a water-based safari go to… Botswana